nbeaver/why-linux-is-better/README.rst

 .. _package manager: `Package manager with signed binaries.`_

 System administrators, for example, care about system-level configuration files, generally text files in ``/etc/``.
 Text files are simple to edit for ad-hoc debugging and automation, easy to diff, easy to backup or version control, and robust against corruption.

 User level configuration is stored in dotfiles (hidden folders or files) in the user's home directory.
 There are good arguments to the effect that making dotfiles responsible for configuration `is problematic`_.
-Configuration files would make much more sense stored in a dedicated configuration folder in the user's home directory, and indeed some applications are `beginning to standardize on this`_.
+Configuration files would make much more sense if stored in a dedicated configuration folder in the user's home directory, and indeed some applications are `beginning to standardize on this`_.
 In the meantime, however, dotfiles do the job, cluttered as they are, since each user's files and configuration is isolated to his or her home directory.

 .. _is problematic: https://plus.google.com/+RobPikeTheHuman/posts/R58WgWwN9jp
 .. _beginning to standardize on this: http://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html

 Centralized databases like the Windows Registry are usually unnecessary for configuration.
 Applications for which text files are a bad choice, e.g. ones which need random access to large amounts of structured data or which require atomic updates, can use, for example, `an SQLite database`_ in the user's home directory.
 In a similar vein, the GNOME desktop provides `dconf`_, which is probably the closest thing to a Windows Registry that Linux has.

 .. _dconf: https://wiki.gnome.org/Projects/dconf
 .. _an SQLite database: http://kb.mozillazine.org/Places.sqlite

 Moreover, using ordinary files instead of a database for application configuration has many benefits.
-Since many configuration files on Linux are `textual`_, they are easy to modify, back up, and ``diff`` or merge, which means users can share and benefit from others' customized configurations and accommodate upstream changes.
+Since many configuration files on Linux are `textual`_, they are easy to modify, back up, and ``diff`` or merge, which means users can share and benefit from others' customized configurations and more easily accommodate upstream changes.

 .. _textual: http://catb.org/~esr/writings/taoup/html/textualitychapter.html

 It also means that migrating to a different Linux distribution is not as painful as starting from scratch, since many applications keep the configuration formats relatively stable and merging in the customizations is usually straightforward.
 During major Debian upgrades, for example, administrators can choose to adopt new configuration files, keep the old ones, or ``diff`` and merge the files into a hybrid.

 In short, configuration on Linux is better adapted to the needs of its users than on Windows.
-Ordinary users have the package manager or applications themselves for managing configuration, developers who like to keep their configuration under version control can use tools like `GNU Stow`_, and system administrators can use any of many dedicated configuration management tools like `Puppet`_, `Chef`_, `Ansible`_, `SaltStack`_, etc.
+Ordinary users have the package manager or applications themselves for managing configuration, developers who like to keep their configuration under version control can use tools like `GNU Stow`_, and system administrators can use dedicated configuration management tools like `Puppet`_, `Chef`_, `Ansible`_, `SaltStack`_, etc.

 .. _GNU Stow: http://www.gnu.org/software/stow/